-While the new rules allowed PJM operators' substantial discretion to add to DASR demand for a variety of reasons, the rationale for each specific increase is not always clear.
-The MMU recommends that PJM Market Operations attach a reason code to every hour in which PJM operators add additional DASR MW above the default DASR hourly requirement.
-The addition of such
+While the AFD rules allowed PJM operators substantial discretion to add to DASR demand for a variety of reasons, the rationale for each specific increase was not always clear.
+The MMU recommended that PJM Market Operations attach a reason code to every hour in which PJM operators added additional DASR MW above the default DASR hourly requirement.
+The addition of such a code would have made the reason explicit, increased transparency and facilitated analysis of the use of PJM's ability to add DASR MW.
+This recommendation was adopted effective October 1, 2022, with the market changes for the new secondary reserve product which eliminated DASR and AFD.

-Comparing the Normal Hour column against the AFD Hour column for five metrics (Table 10-33) shows that the use of AFD for 574 hours in the first nine months of 2022 significantly increased the cost of DASR by increasing the DASR MW cleared.
-Table 10-33 shows the cost increase.
+Comparing the Normal Hour column against the AFD Hour column for five metrics (Table 10-40) shows that the use of AFD for 574 hours in the first nine months of 2022 significantly increased the cost of DASR by increasing the DASR MW cleared.
+Table 10-40 shows the cost increase.
 The average DASR clearing price in the first nine months of 2022 was \$0.77 per MW for hours when the clearing price was above \$0.00 and \$4.49 per MW during hours when adjusted fixed demand was invoked by PJM Dispatch.